-covalent substances
+covalent substances header image

 Foundation and higher tiers

-Substances containing covalent bonds usually have simple molecular structures (the exceptions are the non-metal elements such as carbon and silicon in group 4 of the periodic table which can form giant covalent structures).
-Some simple examples of covalent molecular substances are shown in the table below:
+Substances containing covalent bonds usually have simple molecular structures, however the non-metal elements carbon and silicon in group 4 of the periodic table not only form substances with small molecular structures but they can also form substances with giant covalent structures).

 Covalent molecule Molecule Molecular formula Description